Navigating the World of DSPM for AI and Why It is Mission Critical for Enterprise Organizations

 Purview does a lot well, but there are limitations and gaps you need to consider:

-- May struggle with diverse file types, multimedia, or storage systems that are not fully connected to its scanning tools, making classification less precise.
+• May struggle with diverse file types, multimedia, or storage systems that are not fully connected to its scanning tools, making classification less precise.

-A complete DSPM for AI strategy must extend beyond internal systems.
-It has to account for how employees and business units interact with external AI platforms, often without IT or security approval.
-These third-party services introduce serious risks if left unmonitored and ungoverned.
+Given these challenges, it’s no surprise that 75% of organizations planned to adopt DSPM last year.
+Following this widespread adoption, a complete DSPM for AI strategy extends beyond internal systems.
+It accounts for how employees and business units interact with external AI platforms, often without IT or security approval.

 ChatGPT Enterprise and Consumer Usage Tracking